 Office of Continuing Medical Education and Lifelong Learning (OCME&LL) - The office within the University of Michigan Medical School charged with maintaining the school’s status as an accredited provider of continuing medical education and for designating credit for educational activities.

 Participant (Learner) - Any individual engaged in a CME activity.

 Performance Improvement CME (PICME) - A CME activity by which evidence-based performance measures and quality improvement (QI) interventions are used in a three-step process to help physicians identify patient care areas for improvement and change their performance.

 Quality Improvement (QI) - Formal approach to the analysis of performance and systematic efforts to improve it.

 Regularly Scheduled Series (RSS) - An educational activity with multiple sessions occurring on an ongoing basis (i.e., weekly, monthly, quarterly), planned by and presented to our own faculty and staff.
 Examples include Grand Rounds, Tumor Boards, and M&M Conferences.

-Relevant Financial Relationships - Financial relationships in any amount, which occurred in the twelve-month period preceding the time that an individual was asked to assume a role controlling content of the CME activity, and which relate to the content of the educational activity, causing a conflict of interest.
+Relevant Financial Relationships (formerly known as Conflicts of Interest) - Any financial relationship which occurred in the twelve-month period before the time an individual was asked to assume a role controlling content of a CME activity, and which relates to the content of the educational activity, causing a conflict of interest.

 University of Michigan Medical School (UMMS) - Educational Pillar of Michigan Medicine, to which the Office of Continuing Medical Education and Lifelong Learning reports.